GoogleContainerTools/kpt-functions-catalog/examples/contrib/sops/gpg/README.md

 ### Overview

 The `sops` KRM config function encrypts and decrypts resources.
-Learn more on the [sops website].
+Learn more info on the [sops website].

 This example demonstrates invocation of `sops` for encryption the resouce called `toEncrypt` and decryption of the resource called `toDecrypt` using the already existing PGP keys.